atilatech/atila-engineering-interview/README.md

 ```

 1. If I visit the following url: `http://localhost:8000/scholarships/?q=engineering`
-1. The API should return all the scholarships that contain the query string "engineering" in any of the following
+1. The API should return all the scholarships that contain the query string "engineering"
-fields ["name", "description", "eligible_schools", "eligible_programs"]
+in any of the scholarship's fields.

 1. So in this example, the API will return the following response
 ```json